mozilla/moz-git-tools/README.markdown

 ## git-qparent

-Outputs the last common revision of the current branch and master.
+Outputs the last common revision of the current branch and origin/master.
 (This command is a synonym for `git merge-base HEAD origin/master`.)

 ## git-qrebase